ourStoryNetwork/lp09-onboarding-platform/README.md

 # 0.9 OnboardingPi: Empowering Platform Ecosystem Growth and Collaboration

-## Your Complete Guide to Crafting a Dynamic Onboarding Program that Catalyzes the Growth of Your Open Source Platform Ecosystem
+## Transform any project idea into a platform ecosystem and develop an Onboarding Program to attract your first open source contributors and investors

 ## Introduction